orangci/notes/src/this-website.md

 ## notes.orangc.net
 This is version two of this webpage.
 Version one was built with Hugo, and a messily edited Hugo theme, [Archie](https://github.com/athul/archie).
 Everything was very much a mess because of the way I screwed around with things, so I decided to do something simple this time.

-Instead of using a framework like Hugo, I'd write a small Python script.
+Instead of using a framework like Hugo, I'd write **my own static site generator** using Python.
 I thought this would be difficult, but it turned out to be an overwhelming success, primarily because I didn't have to write a markdown parser myself — I used the [mistune](https://mistune.lepture.com/) library.

-The script is exactly 100 lines and runs..., well, take a look:
+The script is exactly 100 lines [later edit: it is now larger, albeit still under 200 lines] and runs..., well, take a look:

 ```
 ❯ time python3 main.py